akelly1954/Samples/source/Video/README.md

 The **-fg** flag currently has two acceptable values: "v4l2" or "opencv".
 The default is the only one that works at the moment - "v4l2".
 If you exmine the *video_capture.json* file, you will see some nested sections under *"Video"* for which the frame grabber name (as well as the *pixel-format* - see below) act as keys, so that specifying the correct frame grabber on the command line (or by default) also resolves additional grabber-dependent (as well as pixel format- dependent) capabilities that have reasonable values which will be automatically configured once the grabber and the pixel formats are chosen.

-       [ -fc frame-count ]       Number of frames to grab from the hardware (default is 200)
+       [ -fc frame-count ]       Number of frames to grab from the hardware.
+(The default is the runtime value of "frame-count" in the Json config file).

      Equivalent Json member(s):  Root["Config"]["App-options"]["frame-count"] (int)